 Access levels can be defined to ensure that settings can’t be erroneously changed, our children are protected online and guests have limited access to networks.
 You can also control which devices have access to WiFi, useful if you have slower broadband and want to prioritise work use.

-As we adapt to lockdown, high tech home entertainment systems are becoming more popular.
-Home cinemas and games rooms are great for at-home entertainment for the whole family, giving a cinema, theatre or gig experience in your own home.
+As we adapted to lockdown, high tech home entertainment systems became more popular.
+Home cinemas and games rooms are great for at-home entertainment for the whole family, providing a cinema, theatre or gig experience in your own home.
 Strong broadband is crucial here as you will likely be streaming content, and will want to avoid buffering.

 First and foremost, the level of work within a house depends on what the homeowner needs.
 There are so many possibilities so I identify what outcome they need and design the right installation for them.

 WiFi works to a degree but cabling is required for high speed, robust functionality.
 Most of my work is retrofitting and I can work on pretty much any type of house, including period properties.
 Large houses tend to have plenty of accessible cable routes and new build/renovation properties are great as the flooring and walls may already be opened up allowing for an uncompromised installation.